JosephShamoon99/osTicket-Working-on-a-Ticket/README.md

 </p>

 <h1>osTicket - Working on a Ticket</h1>
-This is an Example of how users can work on tickets using OsTciket.<br />
+This is an Example of how agents can work on tickets using osTciket.<br />

 <h2>Environments and Technologies Used</h2>